jberends/xppkg/packages/MetadataInXPPKG-INF.md

     Package -- the package name
-    Version -- the package version (according to http://epydoc.sourceforge.net/stdlib/distutils.version-module.html) Architecture -- architecture the package is for win,mac,linux
+    Version -- the package version (according to http://epydoc.sourceforge.net/stdlib/distutils.version-module.html) Architecture -- architecture the package is for Win,Mac,Linux
-    Author -- contact email of package maker
-    Depends -- declares an absolute dependency
+    Author -- contact name of package maker (required with Author-Email) Author-Email -- contact email of the package maker (required with Author) Depends -- declares an absolute dependency
-        X-Plane > 10 (X-plane is in this sense a virtual package) Recommends -- declares a strong but not absolute dependency Suggests -- recommends other packages to install Pre-Depends -- declares an installation dependency
+        X-Plane>10 (X-plane is in this sense a virtual package) Recommends -- declares a strong but not absolute dependency Suggests -- recommends other packages to install Pre-Depends -- declares an installation dependency